vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.html.md

 ##CheckBox
 <br/>
-<%= image_tag "android_widgets/checkbox.png", alt: "Check Box", title: "Check Box" %>
+<%= image_tag "android_widgets/checkbox.png", alt: "CheckBox", title: "CheckBox in Android" %>

 ###What
 If you want to select one or more options from a set, use Check Box.